PACER FEES CLASS ACTION

 More information about the allocation and distribution of the settlement fund can be found here

 NATURE OF THE ACTION

-Nonprofit groups have sued the United States government alleging that the United States government has unlawfully charged users of the Public Access to Court Electronic Records (“PACER”) system more than necessary to cover the costs of providing public access to federal court records.
+This lawsuit alleged that the United States government unlawfully charged users of the Public Access to Court Electronic Records (PACER) system more than necessary to cover the costs of providing public access to federal court records.